 If you planning on travelling around India and considering using a Train then read about Traveling India by Train

-You cant visit India and not try some of their traditional Indian food.
-If you enjoy seafood you are at the right place and you wont be disappointed.
+You can not visit India and not try some of their traditional Indian food.
+If you enjoy seafood you are in the right place and you won’t be disappointed.

 Goa is not short of restaurants.
-Most beach accommodation offer bars or restaurants where they will go out of their way to serve you what ever culinary experience that you are looking for.
-Ingredients are always fresh and you may even get to meet your dinner before hand.
+Most beach accommodation offer bars or restaurants where they will go out of their way to serve you with whatever culinary experience that you are looking for.
+Ingredients are always fresh and you may even get to meet your dinner beforehand.

 Did someone say cocktails?

-Find a bar and beach and have a sun downer or two to close a perfect day while admiring the sunset.
+Find a bar and beach and have a sundowner or two to close a perfect day while admiring the sunset.
 There are so many interesting cocktails to choose from that you will be tempted to try them all!
-Fresh fruit is always available and some barman can get quiet creative to impress their guests.
+Fresh fruit is always available and some barman can get quite creative to impress their guests.

 Share this story with a friend that you would take to Goa on Twitter